fire6945/fire6945/README.md

 - Database connectivity
 - Working with files and data collection
 - Internet - layer things such as webservers, APIs, HTTP requests and websockets
-- How to structure libraries using object - oriented design
+- How to structure applications using object - oriented design

 You can find some of my projects here:<br>
 - <a href="https://github.com/TycozrVoo/Projects/tree/main/gh">GH</a><br>